skeeto/hash-prospector/README.md

 `shf:00010203` equals the endianess changing byte swap.
 64-bit hashes optionally take a permutation of `{ 00, ...  , 07 }` such as
 `shf:0304050607020100`.

+`crc` performs a hardware-accelerated CRC32c step – requiring a SSE4.2- capable CPU.
+It is defined for 32-bit hashes only, try `-4 -p crc32,mul,crc32`.

 `clmul`, the carryless multiplication instruction, is also available on supported hardware only.